kmwtechnology/lucille/lucille-examples/lucille-opensearch-ingest-example/README.md

 ### Requirements:

-- The Enron dataset, which can be found in this link
+- The Enron dataset, which can be found in this link: https://www.cs.cmu.edu/~enron/
 - An instance of OpenSearch server set up locally using Docker.
 Here is a link to get you started: https://opensearch.org/docs/latest/getting-started/
 - An index set up on OpenSearch